Presentations for Globular Operads: Introduction

 \subsection{Acknowledgements}

-I would like to thank my advisor Nick Gurski for his exceptional guidance and suppport throughout the writing of this paper.
+I would like to thank my advisor Nick Gurski for his exceptional guidance and support throughout the writing of this paper.
 I am also grateful to Michael Batanin and Richard Garner for conversations related to this project.
-Finally, the material in this paper also appears in my PhD thesis \cite{RG1}, which is currently in preparation.
+Finally, the material in this paper also appears in my PhD thesis \cite{RG1}.